 Watercolor Art Starters

 One of the most popular craft activities right now is watercolor painting!
-S&S craft expert Crafty Kate specifically designed our new Watercolor Art Starters to appeal to a broad range of ages and abilities.
+Our Watercolor Art Starters to appeal to a broad range of ages and abilities.
 The pack comes with 4 different timeless designs; feathers, seashells, ice cream, and flowers.
 Each design is printed lightly in a soft grey ink to look like a pencil sketch drawing.
 That way you don’t have to start with a “blank canvas”, but can have the flexibility and fun of personalizing it with different colors and styles!
 They are printed on 8″x8″ watercolor paper, and the finished craft can be framed easily.

 - Watercolor Art Starters